cmstar/Serialization/README.md

 ### Using Attributes

 To serialize a POCO, by default, only public properties will be serialized.
-You can use the `JsonPropertyAttribute` to customize the serializing:
+You can use the `JsonPropertyAttribute` to select the members you need:

     class Data
     {